Codevana-org/challenges/CONTRIBUTING.md

 Thanks for your interest in contributing!
 Here's how to propose a coding challenge for Codevana.

 ---
+## 📜 Available Scripts
+- `pull:challenges`: Pulls the latest challenges from the repository.
+- `push:challenges`: Pushes your local changes to the challenges repository.
+- `create:challenge`: Initializes a new challenge directory with the required structure.
+- `generate:structure`: Generates the `structure.json` file based on your challenge's file structure.

 ## 📦 Challenge Submission Guidelines